ramasureshvijjana/Dealing_with_null_values/README.md

 ## files explanation
 ### visualize_null_values.py

 We are facing so many problems with null values in data.in this case, we need to handle those null values in the part of data cleaning.
 The file visualize_null_values.py gives the total idea about, how to observe or visualize null values.

+### visualize_null_values_in_graphs.py

+This file teaches you to visualize the data in the heatmap, bar, matrix type of graphs.
+It is a very interesting part of this project because we can easily observe the null values from data.